Ben Ouko from Nairobi, runs an NGO in the informal settlement Kibera, and fights violence with dialogue forums.

 »One day I was so affected that I let my team down.
 We lost because of me. «

-It’s hard to imagine the 44-year-old Ben Ouko on the street, sitting in a nice jacket in a posh hotel in Nairobi, celebrating the results of the violence prevention program he has been part of with the organization MIDRIFT HURINET.
+It’s hard to imagine 44-year-old Ben Ouko on the street, especially now that he is sitting in a nice jacket at a posh hotel in Nairobi, celebrating the results of the violence prevention program he has been part of with the organization MIDRIFT HURINET.

 »We need to come together and create a better understanding that we want the best for each other«